astropy/astroquery/docs/gemini/gemini.rst

 Additional search terms are available as optional arguments to the `~astroquery.gemini.ObservationsClass.query_region` call.
 These all have default values of None, in which case they will not be considered during the search.

-The full API is provided below, but some examples are the instrument used via instrument, the observation_type, such as BIAS, and the program ID via program_id.
+The full API is provided below, but some examples are the instrument used, such as GMOS-N, the observation_type, such as BIAS, and the program ID.

 .. code-block:: python